-Programs such as sporting events or news broadcasts may be able to use your music without a sync license - here's why.
+Here’s why sporting events and news broadcasts may be able to use your music without a sync license.

-Under United States copyright law, the copyright owner has the exclusive right to exploit their own material.
-However, there is an exception known as "Ephemeral Recordings."
-The word ephemeral means temporary.
-Copyright law allows for temporary use of copyrighted material, which means sometimes broadcasters can legally use your music without paying a sync fee.
+Under United States copyright law, a copyright owner has the exclusive right to exploit their own material.
+However, there is an exception to this rule known as “ephemeral recordings.”
+It allows for the temporary use of copyrighted material, which means broadcasters can legally use your music in certain situations without paying a sync fee.

-Some examples of this would be during a live sporting event or news cast where it would be nearly impossible for that broadcaster to get a clearance for the music while that broadcast is happening in real time.
-For example, if a song is played over the loud speaker at a stadium where a live broadcast is occurring, the broadcaster is not legally obligated to obtain a license for that song.
+An example of this would be a live sporting event or newscast where it’s nearly impossible for the broadcaster to get clearance for music in real time.
+For example, if a song is played over the loudspeaker at a stadium when a live broadcast is occurring, the broadcaster is not legally obligated to obtain a license for that song.

-Sometimes, however, music is used during a recorded broadcast and can also be considered an ephemeral use.
-The rule can apply if the broadcaster makes only one copy of the work, doesn’t distribute it to any other outside entities, and destroys the copy within six months.
-The same can apply to live radio broadcasts.
+Music used during a pre-recorded broadcast can also be considered ephemeral use sometimes.
+This rule applies if the broadcaster makes only one copy of the work, doesn’t distribute it to any other outside entities, and destroys the copy within six months.
+The same goes for live radio broadcasts.

-If you are ever concerned about a use of your music, and are not sure if it falls under ephemeral use or not, please feel free to get in contact with our team!
+If you are ever concerned about the use of your music, and are not sure what category it falls under, please use our Support Form to submit a ticket and reach our Client Services Team.
+You can find this form by logging into your account and finding the link on your client dashboard.
 We are more than happy to investigate.